mawenbao/niu-x2-sidebar/README.md

 ### Toolbar

-The toolbar only supports for github project now.
+The toolbar only supports for github/bitbucket project now.

 *  `NIUX2_TOOLBAR` bool(default False), enable/disable toolbar.
 *  `NIUX2_GITHUB_REPO` string(default ''), repository of your github project, for example `mawenbao/niu-x2-sidebar`.
+*  `NIUX2_BITBUCKET_REPO` string(default ''), repository of your bitbucket project, for example `mawenbao/niu-x2-sidebar`.
+Note that this setting will be ignored if `NIUX2_GITHUB_REPO` has been set.

 ### Pygments theme